Hip pain in the FABER Test? You need to know THIS.

 Why trust me on the FABER Test topic?

 Why trust me?
 Well first of all, you don't have to.
-My goal with articles like this is to share truthful information about hip pain and pathologies.
+My goal with an articles like this is to share truthful information about hip pain and pathologies.

 There is so much misinformation out there.
 One of my life's goals is to level out all of the misleading content out there about chronic joint pain.
 If I convince you, that's a plus!
 But I'm already satisfied by getting this message on the internet.